-Whenever there is a conflict or problem with a site supervisor during Practicum or Internship, students must follow the appropriate steps toward resolution:
+Whenever there is a conflict or problem at a field site or with a site supervisor, students must follow the appropriate steps toward resolution:

-- i.
-Speak with the site supervisor directly (unless there is an ethical violation with the supervisor that needs to be reported immediately to the Director of Clinical Training). - ii.
-Contact the Assistant Program Director immediately - iii.
-The Assistant Program Director will discuss steps to facilitate further resolution of that problem, which may include: - Offering additional feedback and coaching for the student to back to approach the site supervisor - Speaking directly with the site supervisor to address the issue - Calling a conference to include the site supervisor, the student, and a member of the training team - Removing the student from the site (in extreme cases, such as ethical violations) - Appropriate referral to the remediation and discipline process for further action - iv.
-If fieldwork or clinical experience concerns arise, students are expected to address these concerns directly with their site supervisor and, if necessary, the Assistant Program Director.
-Resolving any problems that emerge around fieldwork or clinical experiences promptly will allow for a quicker resolution.
-If the resolution continues to be problematic, the matter is brought to the attention of the Department Chair, who will consult with the Assistant Program Director and talk directly with parties, consult other members of the program as applicable, and facilitate a resolution. - v.
+- I. Speak with the site supervisor directly (unless there is an ethical violation with the supervisor that needs to be reported immediately to the program). - II.
+Contact the Assistant Program Director to discuss the issue - III.
+The Assistant Program Director will discuss steps to facilitate further resolution of that problem, which may include the following strategies below - Offering additional feedback and coaching for the student to go back and approach the site supervisor further - Speaking directly with the site supervisor to address the issue, or calling a conference call to include the site supervisor, the student, and the director - Removing the student from the site (in extreme cases, such as ethical violations) - IV.
+The Assistant Program Director oversees conflict resolution with site supervisors and should besought out if the above steps are followed.
+If the matter is not resolved at the Assistant Program Director's level, then the matter should be escalated to the Department Chair.
+See Section 3.H.
+Managing Grievances for formal grievances that are not resolved within the program

 If a supervisor has concerns about a student's clinical competence or interpersonal limitations (beyond a typical developmental trajectory for psychotherapy training) during any phase of fieldwork or clinical experience, the site supervisor will first address the matter directly with the student and in a timely fashion.
 Such conversations will involve devising an action plan to address the deficiencies.
-All reasonable efforts will be made to assist the student to acquire the necessary skills to be competent and capable as a professional counselor.
-In the event those efforts fail, and severe concerns persist, the student will be referred to Assistant Program Director for coaching and/or to the remediation and discipline process (See Remediation and Discipline).
+All reasonable efforts will be made to assist the student to acquire the necessaryskills to be competent and capable as a professional counselor.
+In the event those efforts fail, andsevere concerns persist, the student will be referred to Assistant Program Director for coaching and/or to the remediation and discipline process (See Remediation and Discipline).

-IMPORTANT: Students are not permitted to end the relationship with a site supervisor during Practicum at The Family Institute or during Internships at field sites before following the steps described above, as this violates standards of professionalism and site-program relationships.
+IMPORTANT: Students are not permitted to end the relationship with a with a site or site supervisor during Practicum at The Family Institute or during Internships at field sites before followingthe steps described above, as this violates standards of professionalism and site-program relationships.
 The student risks a failing grade, and remediation/discipline for premature and unannounced withdrawal from the supervisory relationship.
-Under certain conditions, clinical training faculty may terminate a student's relationship with a site and/or supervisor (e.g., for reasons of safety) and program personnel will manage all site communications related to such termination actions.
+Under certain conditions, clinical training faculty may terminate a student's relationship with a site and/or supervisor(e.g., for reasons of safety) and program personnel will manage all site communications related to such termination actions.